complexity-science-hub/llm-in-a-box-template/README.md

 # LLM in a box template

-Making making the generative AI ecosystem approachable to more people.
+This template provides an easy-to-deploy, self-hostable stack to make the generative AI ecosystem more approachable for research and education.
-The goal is to have models from different providers - including self-hosted ones easily accessible for chatting and programmatic access.
+It unifies access to both commercial and local models (via Ollama) through a flexible chat UI and a single API endpoint, enabling private, reproducible, and sovereign AI workflows.

 This template project contains: